OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * SEGREGATEDATA (development-time infosec).
 Store sensitive training or test data in a separated environment with restricted access.

   Links to standards:
   * 27002 control 8.31 Separation of development, test and production environments.
-Gap: medium coverage - the particularity is that the development environment typically has the sensitive data instead of the production environment - which is typically the other way around in non-AI systems.
+Gap: covers this control partly - the particularity is that the development environment typically has the sensitive data instead of the production environment - which is typically the other way around in non-AI systems.
 Therefore it helps to restrict access to that data within the development environment.
 Even more: within the development environment further segregation can take place to limit access to only those who need the data for their work, as some developers will not be processing data.

 * CONFCOMPUTE (development-time infosec).
 'Confidential compute': If available and possible, use features of the data science environment to hide training data and model parameters from model engineers